 Microdermabrasion is the process of removing the top layer of skin using very tiny abrasive particles.
 This is typically done with particles of silica.
 It may sound painful, but it’s not.
 The layer on top of the skin is mostly dirt and dead skin cells.
 Washing your face removes some of this, but not all of the stuff you want to get rid of.

 Even if your face is squeaky clean, try this test: Wet a cotton pad slightly with witch hazel and wipe it over your face.
 You’ll notice that what you thought was clean actually still has dirt, oil, or dead skin that was left behind.

-You could go to a spa, like my friends wanted me to, and have the treatment done there, for upwards of $120 for one treatment.
+You could go to a spa (like my friends wanted me to) and have the treatment done there for upwards of $120.
 (Yikes!)
-OR, there’s a simple and easy way to do it yourself for literally pennies.
+OR, there’s a simple and easy way to do it yourself for literal pennies.

 - 1 tablespoon kaolin clay, a.k.a. white cosmetic clay (find it here)

 - 1 teaspoon activated charcoal powder (find it here)

 - 1 teaspoon grapeseed oil (find it here)

 - 5 drops grapefruit essential oil (find pure grapefruit EO here)

 Mix all of the ingredients together and stir until it forms a paste.
 You may need a bit more oil so that it can “slip” on your skin.
 Store in an airtight jar.

 To perform microdermabrasion at home, scoop out a small amount (like the size of a pearl) and spread on your face.
 Begin working in circles and spread over the entire face, avoiding the lip, eye, and nose area.
 Pay special attention to problem areas, such as acne scarring.
 Rinse well and follow with a moisturizer if desired.